jvzonlab/LabelFreeTracker/README.md

 ## Training a neural network for nucleus prediction or cell membrane prediction
 In this section, we are going to train a neural network to predict nuclei from transmitted light images.
 For this, we need a dataset of fluorescent nucleus images with accompanying transmitted light images.
 For this training process, you will need organoids with fluorescent nuclei.
 After the training is complete, you can use the network on organoids without a nuclear reporter.

+The procedure for training cell membrane images is identical, except that you need to provide fluorescent membrane images instead of nucleus images.
+Therefore, we will not discuss training the network to draw membranes.

 To make sure that you can follow our instructions, we are going to use [this example dataset](https://zenodo.org/record/7197573) from an earlier paper from our lab.
 If you have managed to train the network successfully on our data, you can add your images to the mix, or even train the network exclusively on your images.
 Note that it helps training if you make your images as oversaturated as our images, i.e. almost the entire nucleus is fully white.
 This is because then the neural network doesn't need to learn to predict the fluorescent intensity, but just whether there's nucleus at the location.

 Download the example dataset, and open each time lapse in OrganoidTracker.
 You load each time lapse separately in another tab.
 The buttons for loading images and opening tabs are shown here: